-What are the potential risks of cosmetic teatments?
+What are the potential risks of cosmetic treatments?

 Potential risks and side affects